BooleanData-Systems/text-to-sql-snowflake-app/README.md

 ### Important Notes

 * The application **does not automatically access your data**
-* Access must be explicitly granted by the user
+* Access must be explicitly granted by the consumer
 * The app **generates SQL only** and does not execute queries automatically
 * This ensures full control and security over your data